fraterrisus/dragonjars/README.md

 and the data files to figure out what makes them all tick.
 Which is how we arrived here: with a complete reimplementation of the game's engine.

+If you'd like to toss me a tip for this work, you can [BuyMeACoffee](https://buymeacoffee.com/fraterrisus).

 ## Quick Start

 You'll need a Java runtime that supports at least Java 22, with Java 24 recommended.
 I use [OpenJDK](https://openjdk.org);